dswhitley/ansible-role-QCOW2builder/README.md

    and by using the supplied qcow2 image as the boot disk

 The result is a freshly built and running VM.
-The longterm vision is that this role will be used in other roles...
+The longterm vision is that this role will be used in other roles...and to this end, the role will add the new VM to an inventory group named `allVMs`.

 Important Notes
 ---------------